Bourbon Chocolate Truffles: A Sophisticated Treat

 Cooking with Bourbon.

-Bourbon’s flavor profile is filled with some of our favorite fall and winter flavors: vanilla, oak, and caramel, all of which will add an interesting layer of flavor to the chocolate.
-You can omit the Bourbon, however, if you add bourbon add one that you would actually drink.
-This is not the time to offload the cheap hooch.
-If it doesn’t taste good in a glass, it’s not going to taste great in a truffle either.
+Bourbon’s flavor profile is filled with some of our favorite fall and winter flavors: vanilla, oak, and caramel.
+All of these will add an interesting layer of flavor to the chocolate.
+You can omit the bourbon; however, if you add it, use a high-quality bourbon that you enjoy.

 Bourbon Chocolate Truffles